Bored of the same old sandwiches? Tired of baked potatoes? Ready to try something new? Then you’ll love these eateries…

 The Yorkshire pudding is a local delicacy, but you’ve probably never tried it like this before.
 You see The Yorkshire Wrap Company have turned it into the perfect lunchtime treat, by cooking it flat and wrapping up your favourite ingredients within.
 You can have slow roasted beef with red cabbage, fried onion and homemade gravy or pork with mustard, apple sauce and sage and onion stuffing.
 They also have a daily special, in case you want to try something new.

-The Yorkshire Wrap Company, Market Food Court, Kirkgate, 7HY, Kirkgate, Leeds LS2 7HY.
+The Yorkshire Wrap Company, Kirkgate Market Food Court, Leeds, West Yorkshire, LS2 7HY.

 Asian bao buns

 You’ll find Little Bao Boy at the new North Brewing Co.
 Tap Room.
 They’re one of the city’s most famous street food traders, and as you’ve probably guessed, they’ve mastered the art of the bao bun.
-You can get two of their soft, sticky baos for just £7 from 11am to 3pm every day – will it be the KFB, filled with boneless chicken thighs marinated in Gochujang buttermilk and served with lettuce and sriracha mayo, or the Drunken Master, which comes full of beer-battered deep fried prawns with spring onion, sweet chilli and coriander?
+You can get two of their soft, sticky baos for just £7 from 11am to 3pm every day – will it be the KFB, filled with boneless chicken thighs marinated in Gochujang buttermilk and served with lettuce and sriracha mayo, or the Chilli Salt Tofu, which comes topped with cucumber, spring onion, sriracha and hoisin?